Go HomeAstrology Menu

 Books for Digging Much Deeper into the spirit of Hermes - The following books are not recommended for folks simply wanting to know more about their Sun Sign.

-Inner Planets - Howard Sasportas and Liz Greene
+The Inner Planets: Building Blocks of Personal Reality - Howard Sasportas and Liz Greene at Amazon

 The Greek mythology of Hermes written by my all time personal favorite mythologist.
 Quoted in this article, however this is not written from an astrological perspective.

-The Eternal Hermes: From Greek God to Alchemical Magus - Antoine Faivre
+Eternal Hermes: From Greek God to Alchemical Magus - Antoine Faivre at Amazon

 Absolutely fascinating (albeit a wee bit scholastically mind-numbing for the average reader) book on Hermes the shape-shifter in all of his many forms down through the ages.
 Draws upon rare books and esoteric manuscripts on Hermes, the Hermetic tradition, and explores the mysterious figure of Hermes Trismegistus.
 Faivre is thought by many of his peers to be one of the top academic scholars in the field of esoterism.
 This extraordinary book is not written from an astrological perspective.
-Try to find it at the library.
+If too expensive at Amazon, then try to find it at the library.

 Warning: this book was written primarily for Jungian therapists back in 1967.
 While recommendation is primarily reserved for dyed-in-the-wool Jungian psychology fans - there are, nevertheless, tidbits of fascinating ideas and insights that you are unlikely to encounter anywhere else.
 This is not written from an astrological perspective.
-Again, if interested, try to find it at the library.
+Again, if interested, (and too expensive at Amazon) try to find it at the library.

 Home > Astrology > Mercurius > Dig Deeper Into Mercury